aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/holgerDinkel/linear_motifs/index.md

     3. Are there any (MINT) interactions annotated for this protein? <!--- 7 -->
     4. (OPTIONAL) Which of these interactions at MINT describe the phosphorylation reaction? <!--- 1 Akt1 -->

 1. Query Phospho.ELM for SRRM2_HUMAN to see a protein with a quite high number of phosphorylations.
-Can you count them?
+Can you estimate how many there are?
-    1. How many of these annotations stem from low throughput experiments?
+    1. Have a look at how many of these annotations stem from low throughput experiments? (eg. **not** having 'HTP' as Source)

 * * * * *

 ## Searching via gene name

-Recently, you've learned about the protein 'EPSIN1' and you are curious to know if there are any phosphorylation sites annotated for this protein.
+Recently, you've learned about the protein 'EPSIN' and you are curious to know if there are any phosphorylation sites annotated for this protein.

-1. Go to [Phospho.ELM](http://phospho.elm.eu.org) and enter protein name 'epsin' in the first form field.
+1. Go to [Phospho.ELM](http://phospho.elm.eu.org) and enter protein name 'epsin' in the *first* form field ('gene name').
     1. You should see a table showing multiple hits in the database.
 Why? <!--- Multiple Epsins -->
     2. Select 'Epsin 1'.
 Now you're at the results page.
 However, if you scroll down, you see results from multiple proteins.
 Why? <!--- Epsin-1 in Multiple Organisms -->
     3. Which protein has the most annotation? <!--- Human -->